 Apology email examples

-We've explored all of the points that make for a great business apology email; now, let's take a look at some examples of apology templates you can use in practice.
+We've explored all of the points that make for a great business apology email; now, let's take a look at some examples of apology templates you can use in your sincere apologies.

 "To all our valued (Company Name) customers,